BurdaMagazinOrg/module-queue_watcher/README.md

 AVAILABLE DRUSH COMMANDS
 ------------------------

-$ drush queue-watcher-size-get
+$ drush queue-watcher-lookup

-.. returns a list of a specific or all queues with their current sizes.
+.. performs a lookup and shows information of the given queue.
-See drush help queue-watcher-size-get for additional usage information.
+See <code>drush help queue-watcher-lookup</code> for additional usage information.